 If you’re committed to the universe that JK Rowling created, there are a ton of badass witches and wizards that could make for an awesome costume.

 You can practice your old-age makeup skills with a costume of Professor McGonagall or dye your hair and put together a punk-rock witch costume to go as the Auror, Nymphadora Tonks.
 If you’re open to branch out, consider some iconic witches from other books and films.

 Tired: Other Cultures as Costumes

 Hopefully, this doesn’t need to be mentioned, but there is no circumstance where it’s okay to paint your face a darker color to pretend to be of a different race.
 However, culturally insensitive costumes can go a step beyond blackface or brownface.

 Costumes like “Mexican” or “Jamaican” are almost always inappropriate since you can’t distill an entire country’s population into one costume without resorting to harmful stereotypes.

 Do Instead: Respectful Representations

-With that being said, dressing up as a specific person who is of a different race than you, especially if you admire them, might be okay.
+With that being said, dressing up as a specific person of a different race than you, especially if you admire them, might be okay.
 Adopt their hairstyle, manner of dress, and maybe a few key props, but avoid any face paint.
-Even if you choose to go in this direction, consult a few friends from the culture you would be representing in your costume - you might have some blind-spots regarding their cultures or lived experience that will influence how your costume will be perceived.
+Even if you choose to go in this direction, consult a few friends from the culture you would be representing in your costume - you might have some blind spots regarding their cultures or lived experiences that will influence how your costume will be perceived.